 Neck width and depth

-This is one of the first things to consider.
+This is one of the first things that all guitar players should consider.
 The neck should rest comfortably in your hands allowing your fingers to reach the E-string easily.
 Thus, it is advised that you use electric guitars with thin necks for small hands.

 However, you should try out wide neck acoustic guitars if you have fat fingers to ensure smooth playback.